Master the exact eval, rehab, and return-to-sport protocols used in the Major Leagues, and become the sought-after baseball specialist in your area.

 I know you’re going to love the program and soon be confidently working with baseball players.
 If you’re ready to advance your career and become a Champion Baseball Rehabilitation Specialist, click below to enroll now!

-The program is normally $999.99, or three monthly installments of $399.99, but to celebrate the launch of the program, you can save up to $300 now through Sunday March 9th, 2025.
+The program is normally $999.99 or three monthly installments of $399.99, but you can save up to $300 for a limited time!

 The course starts right when you enroll!
 It is a completely self-paced online course – you decide when you start and finish.
 You’ll get immediate access to the entire course.